 The IMDG code also ensures that the goods transported through seaways are packaged in such a way that they can be safely transported.
 The dangerous goods code is a uniform code.
 This means that the code is applicable to all cargo-carrying ships around the world.

-What Is IMDG CODE?
+What is IMDG CODE?

 The IMDG Code was developed as an international code for the maritime transport of dangerous goods in packaged form, in order to enhance and harmonize the safe carriage of dangerous goods and to prevent pollution to the environment.